tbjgolden/ainsley/ROADMAP.md

 - [x] remove spreads and destructuring from compiler
 - [x] jest tests
 - [x] make props more flexible
-- [ ] different value abbreviation strategies (identity, 1st char, hyphens)
-- [ ] range abbreviation strategy
+- [ ] reset in ainsley
 - [ ] lint script which checks the types
-- [ ] reset in ainsley
 - [ ] formalise/document the api
 - [ ] postcss integration for autoprefixer et al?
 - [ ] repl
 - [ ] do we need to remove prop abbrev clashes if vals don't clash
 - [ ] mnemonics

+mad ideas zone

+- range abbreviation strategy
+- using props as spreads for props